Instructions for Authors

 Research Involving Experimental Animals: All animal studies should be conducted according to local and international guidelines for animal care and welfare and the use of humane methods of euthanasia.
 Submission of an authorized Institutional Animal Care and Use Committee (IACUC) form is required for all animal studies.
 Please upload this form to the Medical Science Monitor system with your submission files.
 Manuscripts without the required IACUC form will not be considered for publication.
 If the IACUC approval is in a language other than English, please submit an English translation, signed by the Corresponding Author, in addition to the original authorization form.

 Requirements of the Corresponding Author: One Corresponding Author should provide their full name, institutional address, e-mail address, and telephone number.
 The Corresponding Author has primary responsibility for communication with the Editorial Office during the manuscript submission, peer review, and publication process.
 The Corresponding Author is required to provide all details of authorship, ethics committee approvals, conflicts of interest forms and statements, and other supporting documents required by the Editorial Office.
 The Corresponding Author must be available throughout the entire process and respond to Editorial queries promptly.
 The Corresponding Author is required to communicate with all authors at each stage of the publication process.
 The Corresponding Author must confirm that the study was conducted ethically and submit all ethical approval forms.

 Plagiarism: Plagiarism is the copying or duplicating of previously published written content and is considered as research fraud and a breach of publication copyright.
 Therefore, all manuscripts undergo electronic scanning by several methods at all stages of manuscript submission, peer review, and revision.
 If the authors have previously published a study as an Abstract from a meeting presentation, they are requested to declare this.
 Self-plagiarism from previous publications, including an Abstract, is unacceptable, and all content should be re-written and not copied.
-Plagiarism, including self-plagiarism, detected at any stage, will result in rejection of the manuscript, and all paid processing fees will be forfeit.
+Plagiarism, including self-plagiarism, detected at any stage will result in the rejection of the manuscript, and all paid processing fees will be forfeited.